Hoale2908/Mortgage_Loans_Data_Preprocessing/README.md

 # Mortgage Loans Data Preprocessing

 This project focuses on preprocessing a dataset of 150,000 mortgage loan applications from 2019.
 The goal is to clean the data, handle missing values, and detect outliers to prepare it for predictive modeling and analysis.

+To view the notebook, [click here](https://github.com/Hoale2908/Mortgage_Loans_Data_Preprocessing/blob/main/code.ipynb).

 ## Features
 - **Data Cleaning:** Removed noisy and irrelevant data to enhance dataset quality.